Quantum adiabaticity in many-body systems and almost-orthogonality in complementary subspace: Acknowledgements

-The numerical calculations of Sec.\ \ref{sec: Example: interacting fermions} were accomplished using QuSpin \cite{Weinberg17,Weinberg19}.
-This work is part of the Adiabatic Protocols in Extended Quantum Systems project, funded by the Dutch Research Council (NWO) under Project No 680-91-130.
+\paragraph{Funding information} This work is part of the Adiabatic Protocols in Extended Quantum Systems project, funded by the Dutch Research Council (NWO) under Project No 680-91-130.
+During the revision of this work, J.-H.\ C. was supported by the National Science and Technology Council (NSTC) of Taiwan under Grant No.\ 113-2112-M-008-037-MY3.